Furby: Furbacca

 In June 2015, a Furby that resembles Chewbacca from Star Wars was released.
 It is similar to the Furby Boom because it can hatch Furblings with the same app and more.
-It is known as the Wookie Furby and the new Furby Friend.
-The app was removed from mobile app stores in 2021.

-Fourth generation (2016-2017)
+Fourth generation (2016–2017)

-In 2016 another new Furby Connect with more expressive eyes and movements was released, along with an app containing a whole world of Furblings for it to interact with.
+In 2016, new Furby Connect with color LCD eyes and more expressive movements was released.
 The Furby Connect has a translucent plastic joystick on its head which lights up different colors when toggled and is used to control games played with Furblings in the app.
 Unlike the 2012 Furby and Furby Boom, the Furby Connect does not change personalities.
-However it can sing songs that it "learns" from the app.
+It can sing songs that it "learns" from the app.
+It had an app Furby Connect World containing a whole world of Furblings for it to interact with, the app was however removed from mobile app stores in 2021.
 It knew only two languages, English or Russian.

+Fifth generation (2023–present)

+On June 22, 2023, Hasbro announced the return of the Furby line with "5 voice activated modes" and "over 600 responses".
+It comes in three varieties: purple, coral, and special edition tye-dye (only in France, Great Britain and Ireland.)
+Unlike Furby Connect and Furby Boom, they cannot connect to an app, and instead of LCD eyes, they only have drawn eyes.
+The new Furby has glowing ears, responds to petting, shaking, and feeding, and it also comes with bundled accessories (necklace with beads and comb).
+It knows English, Spanish, German, Italian, French and Polish.

+Furblets

+On December 1, 2023, Hasbro introduced Furblets.
+This is a smaller Furby with no moving parts, aside from ears which can only be moved manually.

 Technology

 The original Furby source code was written in assembly language for the 6502 microprocessor.

 The first Furby model was based around a 6502-style Sunplus SPC81A microcontroller, which had 80 KiB of ROM and 128 bytes of RAM.
 Its core differed from the original 6502 in the lack of the Y index register.

-The TSP50C04 chip from Texas Instruments, implementing the LPC codec, was used for voice synthesis.
+The TSP50C04 chip from Texas Instruments, implementing the linear predictive coding codec, was used for voice synthesis.